DenLee2317/rsschool-cv/cv.md

 - **Telegram:** @DenisYakovitskiy

 ### Briefly About Myself:
+##### Target
+To comprehend new facets and apply them in practice.
+##### Priorities
+To continue learning, yes there is a major problem is the availability of time.
+In any case, I will learn, try to grasp the basics, because it's so damn interesting.
+##### Experience
 My work is not related to IT, it's more of a hobby for myself.
 I don't have much experience in creating and maintaining websites.
 But there is an understanding of Java Script, JQuery, Unix, Git, Node JS, Express JS,